Nadars – Establishment of Petai Concept (Secured warehouses for trading goods)

 Pettais ( Warehousing forts):

 The consolidation of the British rule in the southern districts opened new frontiers of trade and commerce.
 Nadars were quick to take advantage of the opportunities including commercialisation of the economy and urbanisation.
 They established a chain of fortified settlements along the main trade routes to extend comforts to Nadar merchants, to house their wares and to protect themselves from bandits.
-These settlements known as ‘pettais’ served as a medium of cooperation among them and as an encouragement to economic mobility.
+These settlements known as ‘pettais’ served as a medium of cooperation for more davidyorkstaxservice.com incorporate a business among them and as an encouragement to economic mobility.
 Local caste associations grew out of this channel of commerce.
 This trend culminated in launching apex bodies such as the Nadar Mahajana Sangham and Dakshinamara Nadar Sangham, symbolically affirming cohesiveness and solidarity.

 Nadar converts tackled the problem of local persecution by migrating and establishing a series of autonomous settlements.
 The creation of these Christian villages as the exclusive domain of converts, enabled them to safeguard themselves against upper caste assaults.
 They could also evade the discriminatory taxes and forced free labour that used to be imposed on them